Irene890/Cloud-Tasks/VPC INFRA.md

 2. ### Created public subnet (10.0.0.0/24) and private subnet (10.0.2.0/23)
    - Configured the subnet to automatically assign a public IP address for all instances launched within it.
 3. ### Created private subnet (10.0.2.0/23)
-5. Created an internet gateway and attach it to the VPC.
+4. Created an internet gateway and attach it to the VPC.
 Then added a route to the public subent that directs internet-bound traffic to the IGW.
+Also associated the public subnet with the route table.
 ![igw route](https://github.com/Irene890/Images/blob/main/igw.png)

-Configure a route table and associate it to a subnet.
+5. Created a public SG to allow http traffic - Users can access teh EC2 instances.
-Create an Amazon Elastic Compute Cloud (Amazon EC2) instance and make the instance publicly accessible.
+6. Launched an Amazon Elastic Compute Cloud (Amazon EC2) instance and made the instance publicly accessible.
+   - Selected role EC2InstProfile - since we'll log in using SSM
-Isolate an Amazon EC2 instance in a private subnet.
+   - Provided the user data to install and configure the instance as a Web server Isolate an Amazon EC2 instance in a private subnet.
 Create and assign security groups to Amazon EC2 instances.
 Connect to Amazon EC2 instances using Session Manager, a capability of AWS Systems Manager.